-There are 0 affordable apartments in North that offer reduced rents to low-income households.
+There are 0 low-income apartments in North that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |South Carolina Regional Housing Authority No. 3||Section 8 Housing Choice Voucher (HCV); Public Housing|

 North features 56 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.